A First Timer’s Guide to Long-Haul Flights

 Bring Everything You May Need

-Here’s a handy packing list of stuff you might want to throw in your hand luggage:
+Here’s a handy packing list of long-haul flight essentials you might want to throw in your hand luggage:

 - Snacks – Aeroplane food isn’t the best and you don’t want to be going hungry.
 Bring plain snacks like biscuits or crackers, or come supplied with some chocolate to give you a quick sugar fix.